ethereum-node/merchantApi/README.md

 > You should turn on the sepcific coin in your Ownbit Merchant Wallet before making the call.

-Another example with fixed crypto rate:
+Another example with fixed crypto rate (minPaidRate not given):

 ```
 {
   "orderHash": "c55018f9017078d833124c603be839194a91a9adbf61bf0de5d800ddc8e07be0",
   "walletId": "r89fdk3mrf1d",
   "orderId": "order12345",
-  "orderPrice": "0.12 BTC" --> ask the customer pay 0.12 BTC regardless of the exchange rate,
+  "orderPrice": "0.12 BTC" --> ask the customer pay 0.12 BTC regardless of the exchange rate
-  "minPaidRate": 1
 }
 ```